PentahoCommunityMeetup2015/info/README.md

 A guided tour of London not to be missed.
 Only 30 spots available, pre-registration required when you sign-in to the conference on Saturday.

 Will last 2 hours approximately, covering the City of London and surrounding areas.
+Follow twitter to see where we end up for lunch.

 # Hotels